DanHederman/Game_Engines_Assignment/README.md

 made sense as it allowed the backend of the tunnel to disipate and made it possible to utilise a colour gradient.
 The other parts of the project were a combination of tutorials and alterations of tutorials to try and achieve the desired effects.

+## Aspects to Note

+I am particularly happy with how the audio control ended up working for this project.
+The spirals down either side of the tunnel are unique for each Audio track.
+I am also relly happy with how the microphone feature ended up working, although not consistent due to the quality of the mic used its still a good feature.
+I also like the variety of shapes used for the tunnel that combined with the colour gradients I made look really psychedelic

 ## Video of Project

 * https://youtu.be/oxqISvYzKc4